mattermost/docs/source/deployment/sso-ldap.md

 ##### How does deactivating users work?

+Users can be deactivated as follows:

+- LDAP Server
-- Deleting Users: Deleting a user from LDAP will deactivate them from Mattermost on the next sync.
+  - Delete the user (they will be deactivated in Mattermost on the next sync)
-- Disabling Users: Depends on the LDAP server.
-Some may deactivate the user in Mattermost, for others, such as Active Directory, you will need to specify with the user filter.
+  - Deselect the user in the user filter
-  - Active Directory, the qquery to filter out disabled users is: `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`
-- Deselecting with user filter: Any users not selected with the user filter will be deactivated in Mattermost.
+- Active Directory
+  - Run the following query in the user filter: `(&(objectCategory=Person)(!(UserAccountControl:1.2.840.113556.1.4.803:=2)))`

-##### Can I connect to multiple AD servers?
+##### Can I connect to multiple Active Directory servers?

-Not right now.
-You'll need to connect the instances in a forest.
+No, this is not possible at the moment.
+You will need to connect the instances in a forest.

 Consider upvoting the [feature request](https://mattermost.uservoice.com/forums/306457-general/suggestions/13589904-add-the-abilitiry) on our forum.